How to Test Cell Phone Signal Strength

 Decibel-Milliwatts: The Most Accurate Cell Phone Signal Strength Measurement

 Cell phone signals are radio waves (AM/FM) operating within certain frequencies.
-Decibel-milliwatts, or dBm for short, measures the strength of the wave.
-These are expressed in negative numbers.
+Unlike signal bars, dBm (decibel-milliwatts) is a standardized unit used across North America to test signal strength.
+These readings are expressed in negative numbers.

 What’s a Good Signal Strength for a Cell Phone?